top of page

 10. Staghorn Sumac (Rhus hirta)

 Staghorn sumac is often dismissed as a weed, but this plant can be a valuable addition to wildlife gardens too.
-While hollow and pithy sumac stems make ideal nesting spots for solitary bees, sumac berries act as magnets for finches, catbirds, and even piliated woodpeckers!
+While hollow and pithy sumac stems make ideal nesting spots for solitary bees, sumac berries act as magnets for finches, catbirds, and even pileated woodpeckers!
 Sumac berries are also edible and their tart flavor can be used to make a lemonade-like drink.

 Other Ways to Attract Birds